scottfr/SystemsBook/Environment/environment.md

 This section is where you can assign the (name) and Note for an item.

-- **(name)**.
+- \a{name}.
 This is the label that you see on the item.
 You can double-click the item on the canvas and edit the label on the item itself or change it here in the configuration panel.
-- **Note**.
+- \a{Note}.
 Here you can enter a description of the item.
 You can enter short descriptions directly into the field.
-If you click the down arrow in right of the field it will open the **Note Editor** dialogue window which allows some formatting options.
+If you click the down arrow in right of the field it will open the \u{Note Editor} dialogue window which allows some formatting options.
 The note that you enter here will pop up when you mouse over an item and click on the little \u{i} that appears on the item.
-If the element of the model is selected you can also open the Note Editor window by CTRL+`(Control+Backquote).
-Adding comments to a model helps others to understand what you were thinking and when you go back to the model in the future the comments will help you understand what you were thinking when you put the model together.
+If the element of the model is selected you can also open the \u{Note Editor} window by \u{CTRL+`(Control+Backquote)}.
+Adding comments to a model helps others to understand what you were thinking when you constructed the model.
+And, when you go back to the model in the future the comments will help you understand what you were thinking when you constructed the model together.
 Yes, you completely understand now, though will you remember next week, or a year from now?

 ![Figure 7.
 Note Editor](02-im-5275a.png)